tankangliang/tp/docs/team/rtshkmr.md

 title: Ritesh Kumar's Project Portfolio Page
 ---

-## Project: Travelling Businessman
+## Project: Travelling BusinessMan

-Travelling Businessman is a desktop application that manages notes and contacts across multiple countries and timezones for businessmen who travels a lot.
+Travelling BusinessMan is a desktop application that manages notes and contacts across multiple countries and timezones for businessmen who travels a lot.

 Given below are my contributions to the project.